Praku04/ansible/OneDrive/Desktop/website/ElevateXperia/DEPLOYMENT_GUIDE.md

 ## Deploying to Hostinger Shared Hosting

-This guide provides step-by-step instructions for deploying the ElevateXperia website to Hostinger shared hosting, setting up the database, configuring the contact form with email functionality, and implementing the AI-powered chatbot, tour booking system, and admin dashboard.
+This guide provides step-by-step instructions for deploying the ElevateXperia website to Hostinger shared hosting, setting up the database, configuring the contact form with email functionality, implementing the AI-powered chatbot, tour booking system, admin dashboard, and the new OAuth authentication system with Bootstrap-based login pages.

 ## Table of Contents